Alternatives 4 Children

 Chairman Alternative Investments Group EY The Netherlands and Chairman of the Financial Services Sustainability Services Group of EY The Netherlands.

 Remco Bleijs is an assurance and advisory executive director in the Financial Services practice of EY in the Netherlands.
 He started his career at EY in 1988.
 He graduated as CPA in 1999.
 Since 2007 Remco leads the Alternative Investment Group in the Netherlands.
 In 2011 he became member of the management board of the Asset Management Group in the Netherlands.
 In the same year Remco became responsible for the Sustainability activities of the Financial Services practice.
-His clients includes some of the largest Asset Managers in the Netherlands and several Alternative Investment managers and service providers in the Netherlands, BBC islands , Switzerland, London and New York.
-Remco is married since 2001 and has three children.
+His clients includes some of the largest Asset Managers and other financial institutions in the Netherlands and several Alternative Investment managers and service providers in the Netherlands, BBC islands, Switzerland, London and New York.

 Director – Koornzaayer Foundation.

 Role/responsibilities of managers: They communicate, seek advice and inform other board members of progress, and challenges on each of their respective areas.
-They aim to meet at least every 2 months, communicate regularly with each other on day to day business/ attend and report to at least two-thirds of the monthly calls.
+They aim to meet at least every 2 months, communicate regularly with each other on day-to-day business/ attend and report to at least two-thirds of the monthly calls.
 This managing board puts in an intensive amount of time to manage their team of subcommittee members and volunteers.
-The managing board is supported by an executive assistant.
+An executive assistant supports the managing board.
 Managers may be appointed and removed by the executive board.